 What is the role of an EMR Coordinator?

 EMR coordinators offer guidance, direction and coordination to participants of EMR snorkel days.
-EMR coordinators prepare and fit all equipment required for the snorkel day.
+EMR coordinators prepare and fit all equipment required for the snorkelling day.
 Once participants are fitted into their gear and ready to go coordinators deliver a briefing and educational talk to teach participants about the functioning of marine life and ensure a safe experience.
-Following this the coordinator provides hands on snorkel instruction and guides the participants through their snorkelling experience.
+Following this, the coordinator provides hands-on snorkel instruction and guides the participants through their snorkelling experience.
 Coordinators aim to leave participants with an increased appreciation and understanding of marine life and inspired about looking after our ocean for future generations.